-Mowanjum is one of the most remote Aboriginal towns in Australia, and this week on 6 July, it will be lit up with a sacred corroboree – an ancient ceremony performed by Aboriginal Australians, which involves songs and dances that can go on well into the night.
+Mowanjum is one of the most remote Aboriginal towns in Australia, and every July it is lit up with a sacred corroboree – an ancient ceremony performed by Aboriginal Australians, which involves songs and dances that can go on well into the night.

 This is not a watered-down show for tourists.
 Here in this tiny community in Western Australia, Aboriginal traditions run deep.
 A trip to Mowanjum not only gives you the unique opportunity to witness the world’s oldest living culture; it’s also a chance to immerse yourself in the Kimberley, one of the world’s last true wildernesses.
-It really is a once-in-a-lifetime experience.
+It really is an incomparable experience.

 Mowanjum corroboree – one of the largest gatherings of Aboriginal Australians in the nation – sees the town’s population swell well beyond its normal 300-400 people, with about 1500 visitors, families of participants and some 200 performers making their way there for the ceremony.
 Corroborees are an important component of Aboriginal culture, used to pass traditions down through generations.
 But the Mowanjum Festival is also a great excuse for a local reunion, with Aboriginal people from across the Kimberley using the event as an opportunity to come together for an annual catch-up.
 You’ll see plenty of emotional reunions and happy smiles as friends from near and far come together for this special event.

-While the corroboree starts at 6pm, other festival events will take place from 2pm.
-You’ll be able to create your own ochre painting to take home, take a workshop on traditional bush medicine, or learn how to carve the nuts of the boab tree, one of the region’s native plants.
+While the corroboree starts at around 6pm, other festival events will take place from about 2pm.
+In previous years you could create your own ochre painting to take home, take a workshop on traditional bush medicine, or learn how to carve the nuts of the boab tree, one of the region’s native plants.
 Mowanjum Art and Culture Centre, which has a reputation for producing outstanding traditional art, will also be open throughout the afternoon.
 You can look through the gallery, purchase paintings and hand-carved boab nuts, and even watch a film about the Mowanjum people to get an idea of local Aboriginal heritage before the day’s main event.

 Come sunset, it will be time for the main event, when some 200 ochre-painted adults and kids will emerge onto a semicircular performance space from behind painted screens.
 Under a blanket of stars, they’ll sing, dance up a storm and play traditional instruments, including the didgeridoo and clap sticks.
 But the most moving aspect of the three-hour corroboree, according to many, is witnessing the passing of culture from grey-haired elders to the youngsters.